 Nursing Programs

-Helena College's Nursing Programs prepare graduates to become skilled providers in various health care environments.
-With an outstanding curriculum, dedicated faculty, and job placement rates, these programs have become highly competitive with 20 new students admitted each semester in the Associate of Science in Registered Nursing program and 16 new students each year in the Practical Nursing Certificate of Applied Science program.
+The LPN and RN nursing programs at Helena College prepare graduates to become skilled providers in various health care environments.
+With an outstanding curriculum, dedicated faculty, and excellent job placement rates, these programs have become highly competitive with 20 new students admitted each semester in the Associate of Science in Registered Nurse program and 16 new students each year in the Certificate of Applied Science Practical Nurse program.

 Nursing Program Outcome Data